1989 Autonomous Region in Muslim Mindanao creation plebiscite: Background

 Upon the installation of President Corazon Aquino following the 1986 People Power Revolution which deposed Ferdinand Marcos, the Moro National Liberation Front (MNLF) held negotiations in with the Aquino administration in Jeddah.
 The MNLF pushed for the government for the outright establishment of an autonomous region in Mindanao as per the 1976 Tripoli Agreement through an executive order; a demand which the government did not accept.

 The 1987 Constitution of the Philippines adopted during Aquino's presidency allows for the creation of an autonomous region in "Muslim Mindanao".
 Republic Act No. 6734 or the Organic Act which proposed for the creation of such region called the Autonomous Region in Muslim Mindanao (ARMM) was signed into law on August 1, 1989, by President Corazon Aquino but had to be ratified through a plebiscite which was held on November 17, 1989.

 Both the MNLF, and its splinter group the Moro Islamic Liberation Front, boycotted the vote.

+Results

+Rules

+The plebiscite is conducted on a per-province and per-city basis.